wlptn/aap-quickstart/README.md

     cd ansible-automation-platform-containerized-setup-bundle-<version>-<arch_name>
     ```

-2. Edit the provided **inventory-growth** file or use the following example if installing locally on a single host.
+2. Create a new inventory file and edit the necessary vars to customize your installation.
+To start, we can use example inventory file provided via the docs [here](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.6/html/tested_deployment_models/container-topologies#cont-a-env-a)

     **NOTES**
     - SSH keys are only required when installing on remote hosts.
 If doing a self contained local VM based installation, you can use ansible_connection=local.